 Stability and Support

 As mentioned above, we think the Ultra 110 is miscategorized as a trail runner.
 But the attributes that make it a poor running shoe also make it an excellent hiker.
 It has a wide and stable base, is just stiff enough for long slogs and heavy packs, and the shoe manages to remain very comfortable through it all.
 The 110 GTX does have a fairly rigid heel, which helps provide security on steep slopes and uneven trails, but isn’t too stiff for moving quickly.
 Overall, we think this is one of the best low-top shoes for ambitious day hikers and peak baggers, as well as the lightweight backpacking crowd.

-With a lot of miles on our Ultra 110s, we’re confident in reporting these are a tough pair of hikers.
-The upper design looks fairly busy, mixing leather, mesh, and a large TPU toe cap, but all of the materials are durable and well constructed.
+With a lot of miles on our Ultra 110s, from our experiences these are a tough pair of hiking shoes.
+The upper design looks fairly busy, mixing leather, mesh, and a large TPU toe cap, but all of the materials have felt durable and well-constructed.
 There’s solid reinforcement along the heel and sides where the upper meets the midsole, and we can see no signs of the outsole separating.
 And as we touched on above, the tread life is a big leap forward from the Ultra 109.
 Ours still has a lot of bite even after this lengthy test.

 We tested the men’s version of the Ultra 110 GTX shoes, but The North Face also makes them in a women’s-specific model.
 We haven’t had a chance to test the women’s Ultra 110, but it has the same outsole, lacing system, and upper material construction.
 In terms of differences, the colorways vary and the women’s model has a trimmed-down toe cap.
 And similar to the men’s version, unlike competitors like the Merrell Moab 2 or Salomon X Ultra 3 that make a range of shoe and boot options, The North Face only offers the Ultra 110 in a low-top, waterproof design.